 All new students attend an orientation session prior to the first day of class.
 Students will be informed of the date and time of the scheduled orientation during the enrollment process.

-Students enrolled in the following programs also have specific orientation requirements:
+Some programs also have specific orientation requirements, as follows: